pimutils/khal/doc/source/usage.rst

        name@mail.com

    url
-       The URL embeded in the event, otherwise nothing.
+       The URL embedded in the event, otherwise nothing.

    By default, all-day events have no times.
 To see a start and end time anyway simply add `-full` to the end of any template with start/end, for instance